zklevsha/todo-list/README.md

 - **OpenNebula Access:** A configured OpenNebula instance to provision VMs.
 - **VPN Access (Optional):** If VPN is required, OpenConnect must be used to generate a session cookie.
-- **VM Template:** A Debian 12-based VM template in OpenNebula, including an additional unformatted drive mounted as /dev/sdb (optional for disk preparation).
+- **VM Template:** A Debian 12-based VM template in OpenNebula (it should also work on RHEL 9-based systems).
-- **Secrets and Variables Configuration:** Required secrets and variables should be configured in GitHub Actions.
+- **Secrets and Variables Configuration:** Required secrets and variables should be configured in the "Actions secrets and variables" section.

 ### Secrets and Variables